 The first and most important step in the process is to identify your key stakeholders and come up with a clear definition of what quality means for your product or service.
 Following that, there are some key categories of metrics to consider, starting with a focus on stakeholders.

-Rejected Defects indicate cases where a customer perceives that there is a defect, but your internal team dismisses the customer’s concern as a non-defect.
+Indicate cases where a customer perceives that there is a defect, but your internal team dismisses the customer’s concern as a non-defect.
 In other words, the developers consider the product to fall within the company’s definition of acceptable parameters or “normal behavior”, while the customer perceives that something is wrong.
 While it may be expected that there will always be some number of rejected defects for any product and company, – it should be expected that the overall number remains very low.
-An unexpected increase in rejected defects, or an unusually high number for specific product, team, or employee; might be a signal that corrective action is needed.
+An unexpected increase in rejected defects, or an unusually high number for specific products, teams, or employees; might be a signal that corrective action is needed.

-Quality Training Metrics indicate the extent of organization’s commitment to making sure that every employee receives the appropriate training with respect to quality, and that training is refreshed on a regular basis.
-Metrics may include the percentage of employees who have received training, percentage of employees receiving such training on a timely basis, and compliance with externally defined training requirements.
+Indicate the extent of the organization’s commitment to making sure that every employee receives the appropriate training with respect to quality, and that training is refreshed on a regular basis.
+Metrics may include the percentage of employees who have received training, the percentage of employees receiving such training on a timely basis, and compliance with externally defined training requirements.
 Many organizations also measure employees’ awareness of quality standards and familiarity with quality standards and processes, as well as their understanding of those standards and processes.

-Improvement Acceptance Ratio measures the percentage of suggested improvements that are analyzed, accepted, and implemented by the product development team.
+Measures the percentage of suggested improvements that are analyzed, accepted, and implemented by the product development team.
 Continuous improvement initiatives thrive when employees are engaged and believe that their opinion matters.
 If the suggestion box (or virtual equivalent) fills up, only to be ignored by the team responsible for reviewing those suggestions, – employee morale is likely to suffer.
-A healthy quality culture is one in which the entire team feels comfortable contributing their ideas, and has confidence that their suggestions are being heard.
+A healthy quality culture is one in which the entire team feels comfortable contributing their ideas and has confidence that their suggestions are being heard.

 If you’re working on building a culture of quality, Intellect can help.
 Contact us today to discuss your situation and learn how Intellect’s QMS platform with extreme configurability can help.